kotliluk/rachel/README.md

 - CSV separator - semicolon/comma - used value separator in downloaded CSV files
 - Theme - light/dark - theme of the application

+The About button navigates to the application GitHub.

 ### Shortcuts

 In the relation section, we can use: